 We offer the following ADHD assessment for adults at the Centre:

 ADHD Diagnostic Package

 The purpose of these assessments is to establish whether an individual has a diagnosis of ADHD and they are carried out in two parts.
 The initial assessment is a structured interview with the patient and ideally, a relative or friend that knew the patient in childhood.
-This is called a DIVA assessment and takes approximately two hours.
-The second part of the assessment is carried out by our experienced Psychiatrist and he will review the results of the DIVA in advance of the appointment.
+This is called a DIVA assessment and takes approximately 1-1.5 hours.
+The second part of the assessment is carried out by our experienced Psychiatrist who will review the results of the DIVA in advance of the appointment.
 We try to arrange this appointment several weeks later in case we need to seek further clarification or records from your GP or family members.
-The second part of the assessment also takes up to two hours and involves a computerised assessment for ADHD, called a QB Check and a detailed interview with our Psychiatrist.
+The second part of the assessment takes up to two hours and involves a computerised assessment for ADHD, called a QB Check and a detailed interview with our Psychiatrist.
 If a diagnosis of ADHD is made, a full explanation will be given and treatment options discussed.
 Medication can be started at this appointment if requested.
 A full written report will be provided for all patients.